jaejinchoi/FFP/fungi_tree_supplement/README.md

 For "A genome Tree of Life for the fungal kingdom", JaeJin Choi and Sung-Hou Kim (2017), PNAS.

 ## Divergence matrix file
-Using FFP method at optimal length 13 (l-mer 13) and Jensen-Shannon divergence as a metric, and it is symmetric matrix.
+Using FFP method at optimal length 13 (l-mer 13) and Jensen-Shannon divergence as a metric, and it is a symmetric matrix.
 ![Divergence_matrix](Fungi_319.mat.fp.13)

 ## Tree newick file